MKFA/born-digital-file-trees/README.md

 ## Clone this repository to local machine
 https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

+Once you have the repository cloned, pull from main branch in origin prior to creating new branches.

 ## In order to create new file trees

 ### Create JSON files for trees